92AM/property-analyser/README.md

 # property-analyser

 RESTful Web API for retrieving properties details.
+This was the initial @rightmove programming test as part of the recruitment process.

 ## Introduction